Skeleton Knight in Another World: Plot

-Some time afterwards, Arc stumbles across two elf soldiers, one male and one female, battling a band of human slavers; when their leader uses the captured elf children as hostages, the female elf seems ready to surrender when Arc intervenes and helps the elves wipe out the slavers.
-After Ponta's presence convinces the elves that Arc is a friend and the captured elves are freed and healed of their wounds by Arc's magic, the female elf, Ariane Glenys Maple, hires Arc to help her free other enslaved elves being held in Diento itself.
-Meeting up with Danka, another elf soldier who has been scouting inside Diento for information (and the one whom Arc had encountered earlier), the three invade the slave warehouse.
-During their initial search, Arc encounters a catgirl ninja, who gives him information about humans involved in the slave trade and about other captured elves being held in the local lord's castle.
-After freeing the captured elves, Arc uses Teleportation magic to get them all away from Diento, then he and Ariane head for the castle while Danka escorts the freed elves home.
-After they free the two female elves (who then "punish" their captor/tormentor in a particularly gruesome fashion) and escape, Ariane asks Arc to accompany her back to their lands.
+Later, Arc learns of this world's slave trade, where humans have captured and enslaved elves.
+After Arc intervenes in a battle to help an elf warrior named Ariane Glenys Maple save a group of captured elf children, Ariane hires Arc to help her free enslaved elves who are being held in the city of Diento.
+While invading the slave warehouse, Arc encounters a catgirl ninja who gives him information about humans involved in the slave trade and about other captured elves being held in the local lord's castle.
+After Arc and Ariane free the captured elves in the warehouse, they free two female elves in the castle.
+After they escape the castle, Ariane asks Arc to accompany her back to their lands.
 Arc is reluctant and shows why by removing his helmet, revealing his skeletal form.
-While initially shocked, Ariane realizes that, despite his appearance, Arc is not evil but under a curse, and promises that the elves will keep his secret.
+While initially shocked, Ariane realizes that, despite his appearance, Arc is not evil but under a curse, and she promises that the elves will keep his secret.

-At the elvish settlement of Lalatoya, Arc meets and is welcomed by Elder Dillan and his wife Glenys, who are also Ariane's parents.
-At a meeting of Elders in the elvish capital city of Maple, at which the information about human Nobles being involved in the slave trade and the clear violation of the Elf-Human peace treaty is discussed, it is decided that while no direct retaliation against the humans will be made, the secret operations to free elf slaves will continue.
+At the elvish settlement of Lalatoya, Arc is welcomed by Elder Dillan and his wife.
+At a meeting of Elders in the elvish capital city, at which the information about human Nobles being involved in the slave trade and the clear violation of the Elf–Human peace treaty is discussed, it is decided that while no direct retaliation against the humans will be made, the secret operations to free enslaved elves will continue.
 Dillan offers to hire Arc to continue helping Ariane, and as payment provides him with information about a magic pool in Dragon Lord country that may lift his skeleton curse.
-Arc agrees, and he and Ariane, with Ponta, begin their quest to free the captured/enslaved elves and totally end the slave trade.
-They are joined in their mission by Chiyome, the ninja Arc had previously encountered and a member of the Jinshin Clan of beast people, who is engaged on a similar mission to free her fellow beast people who have likewise been captured and enslaved by humans.
+Arc agrees, and he and Ariane, with Ponta, begin their quest to free the captured elves and end the slave trade.
+They are joined in their mission by Chiyome, the ninja Arc had previously encountered, who is engaged on a similar mission to free her fellow beast people who have likewise been enslaved by humans.